pablobgldo/urban-tide-technical-task/README.md

 ## Testing
 To ensure the functionality of this application, a series of automated tests have been provided.
 Follow the following steps to run the tests:

 1. Set the Python Path: Before running the tests, set PYTHONPATH to include the 'src' directory.
 This way, Python can locate all necessary modules.
-In the root directory of the project, run the following command:```export PYTHONPATH=./src```
+In the root directory of the project, run ```export PYTHONPATH=./src```.
-2. Run the tests with Pytest: To do so, use the following command: ```python -m pytest``` This will execute all test files located in the project's tests folder.
+2. Run the tests: Use ```python -m pytest```.
+This will execute all test files located in the project's tests folder.

 ## Contact
 For any questions regarding this project, please reach out to Pablo Bravo Galindo at pablobgldo@gmail.com.